 - Obtaining detailed customer information from multiple sources and getting additional information from the client about the nature and purpose of the relationship

 - Verifying where the funds come from to ensure they’re not illegally acquired

 - Demanding an intelligence report on the UBO or customer

 Enhanced Due Diligence Requirements

 - Customer due diligence requires banks and other businesses to keep a record of the customer data they obtained for a period of at least five years.
-The information includes copies of identity documents (birth certificate, passport, driving licence) and business documentation.
+The information includes copies of identity documents (birth certificate, passport, driving license) and business documentation.

 - Banks and other firms must provide all the records when the regulators and other authorities request to reconstruct transactions, including the details of the amount and the currency involved.

 - If CDD measures flag any suspicious profile, firms must understand that it’s a red signal that the client is involved in any kind of criminal activity.
 Firms must promptly report that suspicious individual or transaction to the country’s Financial Intelligence Unit (FIU) through a Suspicious Activity Report (SAR).

 - As regulatory requirements differ from country to country, firms must check their operating jurisdiction to satisfy compliance.